 Projects will be assigned periodically during the semester.
 These are programming problems, which are larger in scope than the problems that can be done during the scheduled lab periods.
 They will also be open-ended problems, for which there is no set answer.
 The due dates are listed in the syllabus.
 Specific guidelines will be provided with each project.
 The projects are to be completed during the open lab hours.
 Late projects will NOT be accepted, for any reason.
 Most projects will either be group projects, or students will have the option of working in groups.
 For group projects, students must submit a cover sheet stating that all members of the group contributed, signed by each group member.
 Students are allowed to work only with members of their group on the projects, not with other students in the class.
-All group members must be in the same Lab section; the exact size that will be allowed for the group will be specified on each project description (this will vary, depending on the length and level of difficulty of the assignment).
+The exact size that will be allowed for the group will be specified on each project description (this will vary, depending on the length and level of difficulty of the assignment).
 PROGRAMS THAT DO NOT RUN WILL NOT NORMALLY BE ACCEPTED.